The Seven Most Powerful Words to Persuade

 " Marketers don't convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
 Convincing requires a spreadsheet or some other rational device. "

-Bring your words AND bring your data if you are going to build teams and grow a business.
+Bring your seven powerful words AND bring your data if you are going to build teams and grow a business.